Mechanics - Punctuation - Periods

 Instructions: Put periods where needed in the following sentences.

 1. I will send the package C O D to M I T

 2. The soldier got lost returning to base but was considered A W O L

 3. Dr Hill is really a D D S

 4. U S S R no longer exists since it has been divided into several smaller countries.

-5. I want to join the U S N and become a Navy seal.
+5. I want to join the U S N and become a Marine.

-(Notice that when a period is used for an abbreviation or some other reason at the end of the sentence, you do not need a second one to end the sentence.
-The one period does double duty.)
+Note: When a period is used for an abbreviation or some other reason at the end of the sentence, you do not need a second one to end the sentence.
+The one period does double duty.